DON MILLS CENTRE

 The first mall-type shopping complex in Metropolitan Toronto was conceived and built as a commercial hub for the city's original master-planned suburb.
 Tentatively known as Epton, and then Yorktown, the development was eventually dubbed Don Mills.

 Ground was broken for the 2 million dollar DON MILLS CENTRE in February 1954.
-Designed by Toronto's John B. Parkin Associates, the starkly modern mall was open-air in configuration and encompassed approximately 70,400 leasable square feet.
+Designed by Toronto's John B. Parkin Associates, the starkly modern mall was open-air in configuration.
+It encompassed approximately 70,400 leasable square feet.

-The first operational store, a (20,000 square foot) Dominion supermarket, welcomed its first shoppers on February 3, 1955.
+The first operational store, a (20,000 square foot) Dominion supermarket, welcomed first shoppers on February 3, 1955.
 The remainder of the complex was completed in the fall of the same year.
-Among fifteen original stores and services were Koffler's Drug, Walter's Barber Shop, Bailey's Home Hardware, a Unitas Restaurant and branch of the Canadian Bank of Commerce.
+Among fifteen original stores and services were Koffler's Drug, Walter's Barber Shop, Bailey's Home Hardware, a Unitas Restaurant, branch of the Canadian Bank of Commerce and freestanding British American Company filling station.
 A freestanding Brewers' Retail store was added in 1957.

 Soon after its completion, DON MILLS CENTRE won the prestigious Massey Awards for Architecture Silver Medal.
 A large-scale expansion got underway in the late 1950s.
 An open-air strip of stores was built, which extended southward from the existing mall.
 The Dominion supermarket relocated into a (43,500 square foot) building.
 The renovation was completed in September 1959.